Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

 If $q> j+2k$, \eqref{mults} shows that $G_A(v)\cap (A\times\hat{A})[p^{j+2k}]\cong (\Z/p^{j+2k}\Z)^4$.
 The above argument may be repeated for solutions of orders up to $p^{j+3k}$ and then upward inductively to conclude that $G_A(v)\cong(\Z/p^{q}\Z)^4$. \end{proof}

-\begin{example} For $K_2(A)\cong K_A(1,0,-3)$, $l$ and $m$ are the trivial N\'eron-Severi classes (these are treated in general by Case 1 of the proof of Claim~\ref{beef}), so $\phi_l(x)=0$ and $\phi_m(y)=0$.
-The equations \eqref{LM} simplify to $0=-y$ and $0=-3x$, which recovers the fact that the group of symplectic automorphisms for $K_2(A)$ is generated by $\iota$ and translation by elements of $A[3]$ \cite[Corollary~5(2)]{HigherEn}.
+\begin{example} (a) For $K_2(A)\cong K_A(1,0,-3)$, $l$ and $m$ are the trivial N\'eron-Severi classes (these are treated in general by Case 1 of the proof of Lemma~\ref{beef}), so $\phi_l(x)=0$ and $\phi_m(y)=0$.
+The equations \eqref{LM} simplify to $0=-y$ and $0=-3x$, which recovers the fact that the group of symplectic automorphisms for $K_2(A)$ is generated by $\iota$ and translation by elements of $A[3]$ \cite[Cor.~5(2)]{HigherEn}.